rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-db/src/site/markdown/guide/slugable.md

 <!---
-# This file is part of the ChillDev-Commons.
+# This file is part of the pl.wrzasq.commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2015 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2015, 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # URL-friendly entities

 `commons-db` package provides easy way for making URLs for your entities.
-This task can be handled by `pl.chilldev.commons.db.slugable.SlugableListener`.
-To use it you have to define it as your **JPA** `@EntityListener` and annotate fields that should store URL fragments with `pl.chilldev.commons.db.slugable.Slug` annotation.
+This task can be handled by `pl.wrzasq.commons.db.slugable.SlugableListener`.
+To use it you have to define it as your **JPA** `@EntityListener` and annotate fields that should store URL fragments with `pl.wrzasq.commons.db.slugable.Slug` annotation.

 Here is a minimum example: